alanbuxton/syracuse-neo/dump/README.md

 ### RDF

-`full_dump_XXX.ttl` dumpfiles are a tiny sample of the available data.
+`full_dump_XXXX.ttl` dumpfiles are a tiny sample of the available data.
 They are far smaller than the Neo4j dump and are intended as a quick start for loading RDF into your local installation.

 Assuming you have an empty [Neo4J v5 database set up for neosemantics](https://alanbuxton.wordpress.com/2023/04/21/getting-started-with-neo4j-and-neosemantics/) you can import this file with: